Blog Post

 The only reason you would cut the ditch down to different levels is to search for the groundwater level under the chalk bedrock.
 As chalk is a porous substance and water travels freely through it, the groundwater table over an area like Stonehenge can vary by a metre or so depending on the makeup of the chalk, as water runs through the fault lines in the chalk strata, leading to varying groundwater levels over an area.

-This variation of groundwater tables would also explain why the builders left shallow walls and why none of the walls went up to the surface – so the water could flow between the individual pits.
+This variation in groundwater tables would also explain why the builders left shallow walls and why none of the walls reached the surface, so water could flow between the individual pits.

-Why did the builders then chosen Stonehenge area to build a site?
+Why did the builders then choose the Stonehenge area to build a site?

 CHALK

-Our ancestors needed a place with a chalk sub-soil as it has two exceptional properties – it’s porousness and its resistance to dissolving in water.
+Our ancestors needed a place with chalk subsoil because it has two exceptional properties – its porosity and its resistance to dissolution in water.

 The problem with chalk is that it’s difficult to excavate, almost impossible.
-So, if Mesolithic Man wanted an easy time and needed a large defensive ditch, he would have chosen a site with soft soil, unless he’s insane or had nothing better to do for the next few years!
+So, if Mesolithic Man wanted an easy time and needed a large defensive ditch, he would have chosen a site with soft soil, unless he was insane or had nothing better to do for the next few years!

 These builders were attracted to chalk and its unique characteristics.
 Not only is it porous, but it is SLOW porous, which means that a pit or hole below the local groundwater table would gradually fill with or empty with water at a consistent rate.
 In addition, because it’s part of the limestone family, it would not crumble and dissolve.